 - Next time I would probably book this adorable A-frame Airbnb near Conway since it’s super cute.

 For dinner that night we ate at the Sea Dog Brewery and discovered the magic of sugar on beer rims.
-It’s apparently a New England thing.
+It’s apparently a New England thing, and I’m fully on board.

-Bring at least $10 in cash as some areas require a day use fee and you can get fined if you don’t pay.
-There’s also no rest stops or gas stations along The Kanc, so I recommend you stock up on snacks for your road trip.
+Bring at least $10 in cash, as some areas require a day use fee and you can get fined if you don’t pay.
+There are also no rest stops or gas stations along The Kanc, so stock up on snacks before you start your drive.
+We bought Gatorade, coffees (we had a lot of early starts), granola bars, dried fruit, the works.

 Must-Do Stops on the Kanc: